May 4 Information

 - May 4, 50th Commemoration Home Page

-SPCS Assistant Professor Sara Koopman and Geography Associate Professor Jen Mapes created a web app, released in 2020, utilizing the May 4 oral histories to map stories to to particular places in Kent.
-Explore the Mapping May 4 project at the link below.
+- SPCS Assistant Professor Sara Koopman and Geography Associate Professor Jen Mapes created a web app, released in 2020, utilizing the May 4 oral histories to map stories to particular places in Kent.
+Explore the Mapping May 4 project.